 “Without people, a forest of cherries in full bloom is not pretty, just something to be afraid of.” – Ango Sakaguchi Although typically described as a horror film, Under the Blossoming Cherry Trees (1975) defies simple categorization.
-This grisly adult fairy tale, currently streaming on FilmStruck, is a strange amalgam of traditional Japanese theater, folktales, ghost stories, social … Continue reading Fear of Flowers: Under the Blossoming Cherry Tree (1975)
+This grisly adult fairy tale is a strange amalgam of traditional Japanese theater, folktales, ghost stories, social commentary, antiwar sentiment, dark humor and existential philosophy based on a story … Continue reading Fear of Flowers: Under the Blossoming Cherry Tree (1975)

-Steve McQueen in THE GREAT ESCAPE (1963) Me and my dad (1972) From my latest at the Movie Morlocks: “I recently became an aunt again so I’ve been thinking a lot about family lately and with Father’s Day right around the corner I thought I’d share some thoughts about my own dad and how the … Continue reading Celebrating Father’s Day
+Steve McQueen in THE GREAT ESCAPE (1963) Me and my dad (1972) From my latest at the Movie Morlocks: “I recently became an aunt again so I’ve been thinking a lot about family lately and with Father’s Day right around the corner I thought I’d share some thoughts about my own dad and how the movies we watched together helped make me the person I … Continue reading Celebrating Father’s Day

 Peter Lorre and Humphrey Bogart in The Maltese Falcon (1941) Peter Lorre and Humphrey Bogart.
 They’re one of my favorite film pairings and over at TCM’s Movie Morlocks blog I just posted an appreciation of one of the movies they appeared in together, Michael Curtiz’s Passage to Marseilles (1943).
-It’s not the best film that … Continue reading Lorre & Bogey
+It’s not the best film that Bogart and Lorre made but it’s the only one I … Continue reading Lorre & Bogey

-Stray Dog (1949) was the ninth film made by Japanese director Akira Kurosawa and I think it's one of his very best.
-Like many of my favorite Kurosawa films, Stray Dog features no rogue samurai or mad emperors and it’s set in modern Japan instead of feudal Japan, but it does contain many of the … Continue reading Akira Kurosawa’s Stray Dog (1949)
+Stray Dog (1949) was the ninth film made by Japanese director Akira Kurosawa.
+It features no rogue samurai or mad emperors and it’s set in modern Japan instead of feudal Japan, but it does contain many of the major themes that Kurosawa enjoyed exploring in his work throughout his long career.
+It began life as a novel that the director wrote after being inspired by the … Continue reading Akira Kurosawa’s Stray Dog (1949)

-I recently had the opportunity to see Norman Jewison’s extremely silly and sometimes smart 1966 comedy The Russians Are Coming, the Russians Are Coming for the first time in about 20 years when it played on TCM.
-When I was a kid The Russians Are Coming, the Russians Are Coming was one of my favorite … Continue reading The Terrorists Are Coming, the Terrorists Are Coming!
+I recently had the opportunity to revisit Norman Jewison’s extremely silly and very smart 1966 comedy The Russians Are Coming, the Russians Are Coming for the first time in 20 years.
+When I was a kid it was one of my favorite comedies for reasons I can’t fully explain.
+But it seemed to portray adults as I saw them then – easily frightened big kids … Continue reading The Terrorists Are Coming, the Terrorists Are Coming!

 There’s not a lot of serious war films that I like.
 So many of them are badly put together propaganda filled with ridiculous ideas about heroism and patriotism that have very little basis in the reality of war and rarely convey the true horrors of it.
-Oddly enough I’m also fascinated with WW1 and WW2. … Continue reading Overlord & The Futility of War
+Oddly enough I’m also fascinated with WW1 and WW2.
+I tend to devour history programs about the topics and … Continue reading Overlord & The Futility of War

-Seijun Suzuki on the set of Gate of Flesh (a.k.a.
+Seijun Suzuki and the cast of of Gate of Flesh (a.k.a.
 Nikutai no mon), 1964 To put things simply, Gate of Flesh is one of Seijun Suzuki’s greatest films and without a doubt one of the best films produced in Japan in 1964.
-Seijun Suzuki (Branded to Kill, Tokyo Drifter, Youth of the Beast, etc.) shot … Continue reading “Dead man coming through!”
+Suzuki (Branded to Kill, Tokyo Drifter, Youth of the Beast, etc.) shot Gate of Flesh for Nikkatsu studios at the time as … Continue reading “Dead man coming through!”